 Know the Debate

-What is the primary soil benefit of chicken tractors?
+What's the main soil benefit of chicken tractors: scratching or fertilization?

 Making Sense of the Differences